picketlink2/as-subsystem/README.md

 	- WEB-INF/picketlink-handlers.xml
 	- WEB-INF/picketlink-idfed.xml

-This files must be removed since they will be genrated at runtime by the subsystem.
+This files must be removed since they will be generated at runtime by the subsystem.

 Open the standalone.xml and add the following configuration for the PicketLink subsystem: